/ˈhaɪdrəʊ.fɪlɪk/ Capable of interacting with water through hydrogen bonding

 Hydrophilic substances are polar in nature.
 ‘Like dissolves like’ theory governs the fact that hydrophilic substances tend to readily dissolve in water or polar solvents while hydrophobic substances are poorly soluble in water or polar solvents.

 We all have seen the example of hydrophilic substances in our daily lives.
 Each one of us has seen that sometimes water spread out evenly on a surface while in certain cases it forms small droplets.
-Why so?

 It’s because certain surfaces are water-loving or hydrophilic and hence water spreads out while in the case of poorly hydrophilic substances (or hydrophobic substances) it forms tiny droplets as these surfaces repel water.